tagliala/vesuvius/README.md

 ## Example script

-All you need to do is create a bash script to compile your library.
+All you need to do is create a bash script to compile your library and save it under the `scripts/libraries` folder.

 This is an example for the GEOS library:
 ```shell